 At first glance, The Old Guard looks interesting based on the trailer.
-A group of soldiers getting gunned down and resurrecting is nothing new, but when you have Imperator Furiosa, Hot Jafar, The Handsome Belgian, and an Italian Import, it’s doesn’t look that bad.
+A group of soldiers getting gunned down and resurrecting is nothing new, but when you have Imperator Furiosa (Charlize Theron), Hot Jafar (Marwan Kenzari), The Handsome Belgian (Matthias Schoenaerts), and an Italian Import (Luca Marinelli), it’s doesn’t look that bad.
 Having Kiki Lane is promising too.

-Unfortunately, even the talents of these actors can’t save The Old Guard from its mediocrity.
+Unfortunately, even the talents of the cast can’t save The Old Guard from its mediocrity.

 For some reason, the writer and director of this film didn’t take advantage of its premise to deliver a pulpy action thriller.
 The script doesn’t capitalize on its outlandish concept to have some fun and instead becomes Extraction with a gimmick.
 You can take away the immortality and have a perfectly average mass-marketed action movie.
 If you gave this movie to Takashi Miike, you’d definitely have something unforgettable.

 When the action stops, a vacuum appears.
 The script attempted to raise the stakes but doesn’t commit to it.
 Perhaps they didn’t want to lose their bankable star for the sequel.
 While their moments are sincere, the thinly imagined characters don’t provide the actors much to work with.
 It’s good to have a diverse cast, but that wouldn’t matter much if they’re caricatures.
 You’d think that immortal soldiers, one probably as old as Ancient Greece, would have more individuality.
 Unfortunately, Theron and Co. are stuck with one-dimensional characters in a film that takes itself too seriously.